 Site infrastructure includes a wildlife learning centre, animal care buildings, a one-hundred foot flight aviary, an aquatic animal treatment building, large mammal enclosures and various educational areas.
 Over the years, AWI has handled over 4,000 rescue and rehabilitation cases, representing more than 100 species of birds and mammals.
 In addition, staff have provided consultation and advice in more than 20,000 wildlife emergency situations.

 Since 1990, TD FEF has provided more than $57 million in funding to more than 20,000 grassroots environment and wildlife projects across Canada.
 In 2011, TD FEF provided more than $3.6 million in support of 1,058 projects.
 Thousands of donors give to TD FEF on a monthly basis and TD Bank Group contributes in excess of $1 million annually.
 TD also covers the management costs of running TD FEF, which guarantees 100 per cent of every dollar donated goes directly to funding environment and wildlife projects in the community where the donation was made.
 For more information on how to donate and get involved in your community, visit www.tdfef.com.

 For further information or to arrange an interview please contact:

-For over 22 years, TD Friends of the Environment Foundation has worked to help protect the environment and green communities across Canada.
+For 25 years, TD Friends of the Environment Foundation has worked to help protect the environment and green communities across Canada.
 By donating to TD FEF, you’re directly supporting projects that make a difference in your community.
 TD Friends of the Environment Foundation - BN/Registration Number: 133702845RR0001